 In: TRIALOG.
 A Journal for Planning and Building in a Global Context, Vol. 137, Berlin 2021, pp. 24-30: TRIALOG 137 (2021)_Dietz et al

 4. Stuttgart am Neckar.
 Entwicklungsräume für die Stadt am Fluss.
 Integrierte Konzeptstudie für eine nachhaltige urbane Transformation des Stuttgarter Neckartals.
-Edited by SI and City of Stuttgart, Department of Housing and Urban Planning (An integrated urban concept plan for the Stuttgart Neckar Valley) (in print)
+Edited by SI and City of Stuttgart, Department of Housing and Urban Planning (An integrated urban concept plan for the Stuttgart Neckar Valley).
+Stuttgart 2021 (a PDF version is available in the “Media Library”)